engpok/Tour-Doc/TourDocHelp.md

-# TourJournal — Help
+# Tour Journaler — Help

-TourJournal lets you document a walking/food/biking/etc tour with your pinned locations on a map, breadcrumb trail, photos and notes:
+Tour Journaler lets you document a walking/food/biking/etc tour with your pinned locations on a map, breadcrumb trail, photos and notes:

 - 🔴 **Record tour**
   - **Mark(pin)** locations with button tap